Common Core State Standards

 Focus Books help students more deeply explore the content covered in Science A–Z units.
 Each book contains a Focus Question (text-dependent) to set the purpose for reading and to connect to a key science concept.
 After reading the book, students answer questions of varying complexity that assess their reading comprehension while encouraging them to think critically.Begin Free Trial

-All of the comprehension questions presented in Headsprout Reading Comprehension require that students reference the text to arrive at an answer.
+All of the comprehension questions presented in Headsprout's reading comprehension sequence require that students reference the text to arrive at an answer.
 Students are taught to apply a five-step sequence to each question:

 - Read the passage carefully